 Nauvoo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Nauvoo in 2022 was $25,919, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,676 for a family of four.
+The per capita income in Nauvoo in 2022 was $25,726, which is lower middle income relative to Alabama and the nation.
+This equates to an annual income of $102,904 for a family of four.
 However, Nauvoo contains both very wealthy and poor people as well.

-Nauvoo is a very ethnically-diverse town.
+Nauvoo is a somewhat ethnically-diverse town.
 The people who call Nauvoo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nauvoo residents report their race to be White.
 Nauvoo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.24% of the town’s residents.
-Important ancestries of people in Nauvoo include Irish, English, German, Scottish, and French.
+People of Hispanic or Latino origin account for 19.74% of the town’s residents.
+Important ancestries of people in Nauvoo include Irish, English, German, Scots-Irish, and Italian.

 The most common language spoken in Nauvoo is English.
 Other important languages spoken here include Spanish and African languages.